egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 Hopefully, this example highlights the danger of "misplaced trust" binaries such as MSBuild.
 Companies should block their use unless explicitely required for certain users (e.g. developers).
 Oddvar Moe ([@Oddvarmoe](https://twitter.com/oddvarmoe)) maintains an excellent [collection](https://github.com/api0cradle/UltimateAppLockerByPassList) of AppLocker bypass techniques, which is a good list of the "misplaced trust" binaries that IT departments should consider blocking.

-If possible, companies should also block macros for users who don't need this functionality.
 Additionally, if a company has decided to block PowerShell using Application Whitelisting, then the following PowerShell binaries and assemblies should be part of the block list.

 <script src="https://gist.github.com/egre55/61b6cd2b23b605e6a017e81e5cb97f3e.js"></script>

 However, there are multiple methods an attacker could use to instantiate a Powershell runspace, for example by downloading a custom binary.
 In which case, Defenders could respond by...

 ... and so the back and forth attacker/defender dance continues :)

+If possible, companies should also block macros for users who don't need this functionality.
+It is also a good idea to craft a custom whitelisting policy, mindful of the permissiveness of AppLocker default rules.

 Ultimately, an "assume breach" mentality is paramount, but before compromise we have to make it as hard as possible for an attacker to gain that initial foothold.